 Region

-The Somerville Flea Market is a fantastic open-air market in Massachusetts that runs from June to October.
-One of its purposes, of course, is to showcase vintage and second-hand items for flea fans to browse and buy.
+The Somerville Flea Market is a fantastic outdoor market in Massachusetts that runs from June to October.
+One of its purposes, of course, is to showcase vintage and secondhand items for flea fans to browse and buy.

 The Somerville Flea Market also has a strong community spirit and aims to bring together vendors, artists and musicians to connect them with Somerville and the surrounding communities.
 The atmosphere at this flea market is relaxed, friendly and encourages everyone to come back regularly and bring their friends!

-As well as vintage and antique goods, Somerville Flea Market also celebrates traditional methods of art, craft and design and invites artists who carry on these traditions to display their skills and items for sale.
-As a result, the range of items for sale is tempting for everyone from collectors to casual browsers.
-There are vintage cameras, beautifully restored furniture, original artwork, newly made and antique household items, vintage clothing, handbags, chinaware, posters and toys.
+In addition to vintage and antique goods, the Somerville Flea Market also celebrates traditional methods of art, craft and design, and invites artists who carry on these traditions to display their skills and items for sale.
+As a result, the range of items for sale is tempting to everyone from collectors to casual browsers.
+There are vintage cameras, beautifully restored furniture, original artwork, new and antique housewares, vintage clothing, handbags, china, posters and toys.
 And, of course, all the sellers are happy to bargain!

-In addition to its vintage and antique vendors, the Somerville Flea Market also features a farmer's market, delicious snacks and some of the area's top musicians performing live.
+Besides its vintage and antique vendors, the Somerville Flea Market also features a farmer's market, delicious snacks, and some of the area's top musicians performing live.
 Much more than just a flea market, the Somerville Flea Market is a true community event with food and entertainment, and is proud to be one.
-There is a car park within walking distance, but it is not large, so public transport, cycling or car-pooling is encouraged.
+There is a parking lot within walking distance, but it is not large, so public transportation, biking, or carpooling is encouraged.

 Add a review